cognitiveprince/paradox_docs/Paradox.md

       <p align="justify">This block allows you to put your desired text over the image.</p>

       1[put text](images/put-text.jpg)
-  1. Histogram
-      <p align="justify">This block allows you to plot a graph by taking color properties of the image.</p>

   1. Filter 2D
       <p align="justify">This block filters out the rgb value of the image.
 It is used to change the pixel intensity value of an image based on the surrounding pixel intensity values.</p>